Twitter accused of failing to pay millions in employee bonuses after Musk takeover

 "We estimate about a couple thousand employees would have been eligible for the bonuses," Shannon Liss-Riordan, the attorney representing Schobinger, said in a statement to CNN.
 "While I don't have an exact number, we expect the amount owed is in the tens of millions."

-Twitter, which has cut much of its public relations team, did not respond to CNN's request for comment.
+Twitter, which has cut much of is public relations team, did not respond to CNN's request for comment.

 The complaint states that after it was announced that Musk was acquiring the social media company last April, "many employees raised concerns" over the fate of "their compensation and annual bonus" if and when the deal closed.